 Results

 Patients were randomised at 17 UK centres between 29/09/2016 and 15/06/2018.
 Details of the centres and the recruitment numbers are available in Appendix D. Figure 1 summarises patient flow in the trial.
 After initial screening, 1818 patients were consented.
 After angiography 718 were excluded, half of these because of angiographically-determined disease-free coronary arteries.
 Concern about the use of PW resulted in exclusion of a further 283/718 (39.5%) and the reasons declared are presented in Figure 1.
-A total of 1100 patients were randomised, 552 to ANGIO and 548 to ANGIO+FFR.
+A total of 1100 patients were randomised, 552 to Angiographyand 548 to Angiography + FFR.
 Adherence to the randomised investigation strategy, patient retention and evaluable data at one year was good (Fig 1).
-Economic and clinical event data were obtained in 551/552 (99.8%) of the ANGIO arm and 546/548 (99.6%) of the ANGIO+FFR arm, and QoL data were complete in ANGIO 537/552 (97.3%) and ANGIO+FFR 528/548 (96.4%).
+Economic and clinical event data were obtained in 551/552 (99.8%) of the Angiographyarm and 546/548 (99.6%) of the Angiography + FFRarm, and QoL data were complete in Angiography537/552 (97.3%) and Angiography + FFR528/548 (96.4%).

 The baseline characteristics of the patients were similar between the randomised groups (Table 1).
 Just over half the population were recruited in the context of non-ST elevation MI.
 The mean age was 64 years, about 75% of the patients were male and 19% had diabetes.
 The majority had preserved left ventricular systolic function and more than two thirds were reported to have either no or single vessel disease as determined by angiographic assessment alone.
 About 8% had potentially flow-limiting disease in the left main stem.
 The median (IQR) BCIS Jeopardy Score was 2 (0-6).

 Information from the cath lab procedures is presented in Table 2.
-For patients randomised to ANGIO+FFR the median ((IQR) number of vessels tested using FFR was 4 (3-5).
+For patients randomised to Angiography + FFRthe median ((IQR) number of vessels tested using FFR was 4 (3-5).
 Over 85% of these cases involved the use of a single pressure wire.
-In the ANGIO+FFR group, cases were longer in duration, involved more radiation exposure and greater use of radiographic contrast (P<0.001); (Table 2).
+In the Angiography + FFRgroup, cases were longer in duration, involved more radiation exposure and greater use of radiographic contrast (P<0.001); (Table 2).
 The rate of pressure wire-related complications was 1.8% and the nature of the complications is shown in Table 2.
 The relationship between the angiographic assessment of lesion severity and the FFR measurement demonstrated a typical pattern with discordance for lesions classified as both mild and severe.
 (Figure 2).

 Table 3 summarises information about the management plan declared for the trial patients.
-In the ANGIO+FFR group investigators were able, immediately after the catheter laboratory procedure, to declare the definitive management plan in more than 98% of cases.
-By contrast, in the ANGIO group, a further test was required in 14.7 % of patients.
-This is reflected in the descriptive statistics for the interval from randomisation to declaration of the final management plan, with 10% of the ANGIO group having a delay of more than 50 days.
+In the Angiography + FFRgroup investigators were able, immediately after the catheter laboratory procedure, to declare the definitive management plan in more than 98% of cases.
+By contrast, in the Angiographygroup, a further test was required in 14.7 % of patients.
+This is reflected in the descriptive statistics for the interval from randomisation to declaration of the final management plan, with 10% of the Angiographygroup having a delay of more than 50 days.
 There were no significant differences in the broad management strategy adopted (in terms of medical therapy, PCI or CABG) and, in patients to be treated with revascularisation, no significant differences in the plan for the number of segments (PCI) or vessels (CABG) to be treated.

 Co-Primary Quality of Life Outcome.
-There were no differences in the primary QoL outcome of median (IQR) EQ5D VAS score: ANGIO 75 (60, 87) versus ANGIO+FFR 75 (60, 90); P=0.88.
+There were no differences in the primary QoL outcome of median (IQR) EQ5D VAS score: Angiography75 (60, 87) versus Angiography + FFR75 (60, 90); P=0.88.
 The EQ5D index score, used in utility calculation, was also very similar for the groups, as was the pattern of angina symptoms reported by CCS classification.
 (Table 4)